Skip to content

 Note

-Integration of Binaries
+Integration of binaries

-Packt Forwarder Configuration
+Packet Forwarder Configuration

 The forwarder has a single configuration file, global_conf.json, which specifies, among others: